tdmartin102/ajrdatabase/README.md

 API elements that do not conform to the published API.
 The functionality of EOF is huge and much of this code has not been fully tested.
 My intent is to get this framework to a point where it can be used in a production environment.
-It is not ready for that at this point.
+I consider this code to be Beta.
+That said, I feel that it can be cautiously used in a production environment with the understanding that some functionality has never been tested.

 HELP
 ====